dashqrcodes/dashqrcodes/README.md

 > Amazon started with books.
 DASH starts with death.

-Memorial products are the competetive advantange that customers pay for, but no other tech company, or investor wants to deal with -that is our adantage.
-No one else in tech wants to address the physical memorials.
-The technology works for every moment in life — birthdays, weddings, vacations.
-The final phase is **HEAVEN.blue**: an AI photo cloud that lets users network with one another to turn one photograph into an immersive memory experience.
+AI photo cloud that lets users network with one another to turn one photograph into an immersive memory experience.
 AI reconstructs shared moments from photos in camera rolls into 360-degree immersive experiences.

 Build an AI photo cloud for the living that can also be used to honor the dead.